zheli/ledmatrix-animation/README.md

 ledmatrix-animation
 ===================

-Playing with LED matrix with 7219
+Playing LED matrix with 7219 chip.
+This project uses the drawBitmap() function from AdafruitGFX library.